martehvi/codepub-container-workshop/01-docker-compose/README.md

 Once you have found and opened it you should see a pretty empty configuration which we are now going to fill in.
 Let's start by giving our two services names.
 It's recommended to use naming convention that describes the container content or purpose, making it easy to understand and distinguish between different containerized applications.

-You can add a service using the following templase:
+You can add a service using the following template:

 ```yml
 service-name: